 UI & Basic Controls

 In-game, your screen will look like this on P.C.
-The UI on the Xbox version is similar, though rearranged somewhat:
+The UI on other platforms is similar, though rearranged somewhat:

 At the bottom of the image, we see: